NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 This approach is based on available research and guidelines in an ideal setting to provide a clear understanding of how multiple intervention approaches can significantly reduce the rates of CAUTI.

-As part of my implementation plan, we need to continue educating and training the healthcare providers about catheter management, constant assessments and reconsiderations for catheter utilisation, and timely discharge or removing catheters in which their usage is no longer required.
+As part of my implementation plan, we need to continue educating and training the healthcare providers about catheter management, constant assessments and reconsiderations for catheter utilization, and timely discharge or removing catheters in which their usage is no longer required.

-This policy aligns us with our health care system’s guiding principle of quality enhancement in patient care agriculture through the implementation of standardised as well as peer-reviewed practices that span the health of patients locally as well as globally.
+This policy aligns us with our health care system’s guiding principle of quality enhancement in patient care agriculture through the implementation of standardized as well as peer-reviewed practices that span the health of patients locally as well as globally.

 Procedure: